reemibb/dnd-roll/README.md

 ## License

-This code is not open-source.

-You may view, download, and modify it for personal or educational use only.
-Redistribution, commercial use, or republishing of the code (original or modified) is prohibited.

-See the [LICENSE](LICENSE) file for full terms.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.